12Mosch/File-Content-Aggregator/docs/user-guide.md

 ### Search Form Fields

+The search form is organized with essential fields always visible, while optional/advanced criteria are grouped into collapsible accordion sections for a cleaner interface.

+#### Essential Fields (Always Visible)

 - **Search Paths:**
   - Enter the full paths to the directories you want to search in.
   - You can enter multiple paths, separated by a **new line** or a **comma**.